***SEED OFFERINGS SPRING 2022***

-The Latham Seed Saving Library was launched in the fall of 2020, so this is our first growing season!
-That means that we don’t yet have a large selection of seeds to share.
+The Latham Seed Saving Library was launched in the fall of 2020.
+We do not yet have a large selection of seeds to share.
 Over the coming years, with help from you and others, we will be able to build our library’s stock and diversity.
 If you are successful in your gardening and seed saving and can return seeds to the library to pass on to future gardeners, you will be helping us to fulfill our goal of building a growing, thriving community seed library.

 We recommend starting your seed saving with the easy ones…beans, peas, lettuce, peppers, and tomatoes.
 Over the summer and fall, save some seeds from your healthiest, strongest, tastiest plants.
 Be aware that seeds from hybrid plants will not be the same as the parent plant, so we can’t use them.
-(Last year Rebecca saved seed from her delicious bush beans, not realizing that they would not retain the trait, so she had runner beans climbing all over the place!)
 If you are unsure, please ask.
 We can, as a seed saving community, replant every year with seed from our most successful plants and watch our veggies and flowers grow stronger and develop local traits.

 We have several books about seed saving that you can check out of the library, and a short pamphlet as well.
 The pamphlet is excellent if you want help with the basics but aren’t ready to read a lot about it yet.
 There are lots of websites you can search as well.
 Seed Savers Exchange is an excellent one that has planting information as well.
 For information and help beyond books and websites, you can reach out to the Seed Saving Librarian, Emily Zollo.
 We also recommend joining the Upper Valley Seed Savers Facebook group.
 That is where you can find advice and support from experienced, enthusiastic, local seed savers who are eager to share their knowledge.